 2008; Full length opera in 2 Acts, to libretto by poet David Mason

-Opera Colorado will present the professional world premiere of the opera The Scarlet Letter by composer Lori Laitman and librettist David Mason.
-The new production, directed by Beth Greenberg, was to have debuted in May of 2013 as part of Opera Colorado's 30th Anniversary Season, but Opera Colorado recently announced a postponement to 2015.
-Please visit http://operacolorado.org/?page_id=185 for the latest news.
+Opera Colorado will present the professional world premiere of the opera The Scarlet Letter by composer Lori Laitman and librettist David Mason in May of 2016.
+For updated information, please visit www.operacolorado.org.

 The opera calls for 3 leading roles:

 3 minor roles:

 - Mistress Hibbons, a witch: mezzo-soprano

 Running time is 2 hours, in 2 acts.
 The opera is scored for chamber orchestra (although I could adapt it for full orchestra if desired).